 ensational, enveloping, powerful and rustic, but at the same time capable of telling the story of the Salento area.
 The Sun, the beneficial influence of the sea and the wind.
 The classification is the classic one, Negroamaro IGT.
 Produced with 100% pure Negr or amaro grapes, conscientiously selected in the Maìme estate in S. Pietro Vernotico in Brindisi, where they are still raised as they once did in these areas, using the sapling and spurred cordon system.

-Negroamaro Denomination
+Negroamaro denomination

-History of the Negroamaro Denomination
+History of the Negroamaro denomination

 Unique Terroir